PENCHALAVISHAL/MUSCLE-LABZ-app/README.md

 - For LinearRegression trend/ETA, you’ll need 2+ data points and an active goal.
 - On Windows, if `Activate.ps1` is blocked, enable scripts: `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned` in an elevated PowerShell.

----

-## License
-MIT (or your preferred license).
-Replace this section if you have a specific license.